top of page

 A. § 42.108(d) – Mandatory Stipulation

-CFJ strongly supports the requirement that IPR petitioners stipulate that, if a trial is instituted, they will not pursue duplicative invalidity challenges under 35 U.S.C. §§ 102 or 103 in other proceeding.
-This rule restores the intended role of IPR as an alternative to, rather than a supplement for, district court litigation and prevents petitioners from taking multiple bites at the apple, including in subsequent IPR proceedings.
+CFJ strongly supports the requirement that IPR petitioners stipulate that, if a trial is instituted, they will not pursue duplicative invalidity challenges under 35 U.S.C. §§ 102 or 103 in other proceedings.
+This rule restores the intended role of IPR as an alternative to, rather than a supplement for, district court litigation.
+It prevents petitioners from taking multiple bites at the apple, including in subsequent IPR proceedings.

 B. § 42.108(e) – Previously Upheld Claims